 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

 The Knowledge Academy offers various Personal Development Courses, including the Earned Value™ Management Foundation and Practitioner Course, and the Earned Value™ Management Foundation Course.
-These courses cater to different skill levels, providing comprehensive insights into Media Ethics and Governance.
+These courses cater to different skill levels, providing comprehensive insights into What is Business Relationship Management.

 Our Business Skills Blogs cover a range of topics related to Earned Value Management, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Personal Development skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.